itteco/iframely/docs/API.md

 Iframely will generate those elements from a variety of sources, including oEmbed, Twitter Cards and Open Graph.

-Embed codes are in given `html` values for each link or, for the primary media option, at the root level.
+Embed codes are given in `html` values for each link or, for the primary media option only, duplicated at the root level.

 ## API Request